nfdz/ClubApp/README.md

 # ClubApp
 Android application to manage events, users and loyalty of your club.
-In the future it will be implemented for iOS and Web.

 The application is made in Kotlin using native Android and common design patterns so it is very easy to fork, modify and extend according to your needs.

+## About
+This project was developed as an open source, educational and non-profit project for a regional cultural club.

+It is functional but not completely finished, there are many points that are unpolished and need to be improved.

+⚠️ *The project is currently discontinued* ⚠️

+Feel free to fork it, hack it and make it yours :)

 ## Features